What is Supplemental Health Insurance and How Does it Work?

 Cost of supplemental insurance

-Supplemental policies are cheaper than regular insurance because they offer less coverage.
+Supplemental policies typically cost less than regular insurance because they offer less coverage.

 The cost of supplemental plans varies dramatically.
-Some kinds of policies cost less than $10 per month, on average, while others cost well over $500 per month.
-It all depends on the policy and several other factors, including age, health status, gender, where you live and whether you smoke.
+The cost you pay depends on the policy and personal factors, such as your age, health status, gender, where you live and whether you smoke.

 Vision, dental and orthodontics insurance